Associate Professor Sara Walton graciously gives her time to Southern Youth Development taking on the significant role of our Chair.

 She took some time away to have her two children and has recently rejoined the team to deliver our career focused Move programmes.

 Michelle enjoys spending time with her family hiking, biking and exploring Otago's hidden treasures.

 Jessie is a Youth Worker at Southern Youth Development running our after school programmes and small groups in schools.

 She has a Bachelor in Social Services specialising in Mental Health Support and has just completed her Diploma in Youth Work.

 To relax Jessie binge watches Rick & Morty.

 Youth Worker - Clutha

-Tess is looking forward to making connections with the rakatahi of Clutha and helping where she can.
+Tess supports the Clutha Youth Council and is excellent at making connections with the rakatahi of the Clutha area and helping where she can.

 Ezra comes to Southern Youth Development as a graduate of the Gardens programme, where he himself was a trainee.
 His hard work and motivation has enabled him to find a place at Southern Youth Development where he now mentors rakatahi who were just like him.